 2Batch feature with peers=2,3: -1.225

-3Batch feature with peers=2,100: -0.718The following code demonstrates a basic PyTorch implementation.
-It takes an input tensor of shape (batch, seq_len, d_model) and calculates the mean and variance across the final feature dimension.
-It then applies the learnable scale and shift, returning the normalized tensor.
+3Batch feature with peers=2,100: -0.718This PyTorch implementation takes an input tensor of shape (batch, seq_len, d_model), calculates the mean and variance across the final feature dimension, then applies the learnable scale and shift.

 1import torch